AL2050/website/_drafts/A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 {:refdef}

 {:refdef: style="text-align: center;"}
-Figure 1: You can imagine a continuous signal as being perfectly smooth.
-There are no steps, or jumps its {:refdef}
+Figure #: You can imagine a continuous signal as being perfectly smooth.
+There are no steps or jumps throughout its transmission.
+{:refdef}

 {:refdef: style="text-align: center;"}